Seafood sourced using ropeless fishing systems can end deadly whale entanglements

 Consumers:

-While ropeless fishing isn’t yet commercially widespread, you can play an important role by:
+While ropeless fishing isn’t yet commercially widespread, you can play an important role in facilitating its adoption by taking the following actions:

-• Joining other consumers in letting your local retailer know you would be willing to pay more for seafood caught using ropeless fishing systems that help protect whales.
+• Tell your seafood retailer that you would like their suppliers to transition to ropeless-caught seafood in the near future and, if relevant, that you would be willing to pay more for seafood caught using ropeless fishing systems that help protect whales.

-• Reaching out to your social networks to educate family and friends about the need for ropeless fishing systems.
+• Reach out to your social networks to educate family and friends about the need for ropeless fishing systems.

 Seafood retailers and buyers:

-• Publicly committing to purchase seafood sourced from whale-safe ropeless fishing systems within a clearly defined timeframe, and then financially supporting your suppliers’ efforts to test and transition to ropeless fishing systems.
+• Publicly commit to purchase seafood sourced from whale-safe ropeless fishing systems within a clearly defined timeframe, and then financially support your suppliers’ efforts to test and transition to ropeless fishing systems.

-• Funding gear innovation projects undertaken in collaboration with partners in the fishing industry, which will result in easier-to-use, more affordable ropeless fishing systems.
+• Fund gear innovation projects undertaken in collaboration with partners in the fishing industry, which will result in easier-to-use, compatible, and more affordable ropeless fishing systems.
 These projects (such as this one led by Publix) are invaluable in making ropeless fishing systems commercially viable and available as soon as possible.

-• Purchasing ropeless fishing systems to donate to one of several gear libraries, such as the NOAA Gear Library and the CanFISH Gear Lending Program, which lend ropeless fishing systems to fishers for free in exchange for data collection on their use, or the gear cache managed by Sustainable Seas Technology, a nonprofit organization that works closely with fishing community members on training and technology testing.
+• Purchase ropeless fishing systems to donate to one of several gear libraries, such as the NOAA Gear Library, the CanFISH Gear Lending Program, and the National Marine Sanctuary Foundation Innovative Gear Library (which lend ropeless fishing systems to fishers for free in exchange for data collection on their use) or to the gear cache managed by Sustainable Seas Technology, a nonprofit organization that works closely with fishing community members on training and technology testing.